BobRay/Captcha/core/components/captcha/docs/readme.txt

 Updated:10/03/2010
 ====================

-This utility provides captcha verification in the MODx Manager login and elsewhere.
+This utility provides captcha verification in the MODX Manager login and elsewhere.

 It uses the following System Settings: